delas6006/glossary/cyber/readme.md

 The intended audience is other students who may need a quick reference to the terminology, but all are welcome.

+## Contributors

 The students who worked on the Cybersecurity Glossary include:

-## Contributors

 #### [Andrea Parkins](github.com/akparkins)
 #### [Mindy Steen](https://github.com/mindys360/glossary)

+## Cybersecurity Glossary

 Click on the letter to go to the term: